usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 * All hierarchy must be represented / relevant info (derived from hierarchy) must be preserved
   * This applies both to "native hierarchy" of controls in their (home) catalogs, and to the "invocation hierarchy" of profile resolution

-## Operations

 In OSCAL, "profiling semantics" refers to the way OSCAL profile instances make reference to catalogs from which their controls are derived.
+It is an "as if" sketch that describes the *basics* of any OSCAL system that processes profiles especially if and as those profiles integrate with each other and with catalogs (by further reference).

 ## Implementation